OXY2DEV/patterns.nvim/README.md

 ## ✨ Features

-- Node.js(optional, needed if you use javascript's regexp).

 - Tree-sitter based pattern explainer.
 - LSP-like hover window for strings.
 - A real-time pattern editor & matcher.